Skip to content

 val: Base

-A's and B's for Model.val:
+As expected, we can use A's and B's for Model.val:

 >>> m = Model(val=A(field=1))